goldfever

 Fun fact: In the old days golden coins were made of pure gold, which is very soft.
 That’s where the habit originated to bite a coin to test if it is real.

 In The Netherlands we have ‘de Waarborg’, the Assay Office, an institute that checks the gold content in a piece of jewellery.
-They will test and stamp it with the right carat symbol.
-Pure gold will get a stamp with 999, 18 carat gold will get a stamp with 750 and 14 carat gold will get a stamp with 585.
-The number is representing the pure gold as a part of 1000 parts in the alloy.
+They will test the piece and stamp it with the right carat symbol.
+Pure gold will get a stamp of 999, 18 carat gold will get a stamp of 750 and 14 carat gold will get a stamp of 585.
+The number is representing the pure gold percentage (as a part of 1000 parts) in the alloy.
 The other part is consisting of other metals like copper, silver or palladium.
 Therefore the alloy in 14 crt gold consists of 585 parts pure gold and 415 parts other metals, out of 1000 parts of the alloy.
 The added metals define the color of the gold.

 what kind of precious metals are there?